 An extension of up to one year may be granted in unusual circumstances by the Graduate School upon written request by the student and recommendation by the adviser, department head, and college dean.

-What is DARS?
+What is My DPR?

 How do I transfer graduate credits that I’ve taken at another institution to my graduate program at The University of Akron?